How do I find out what countries are classified as LMIC?

 Yes.
 These expenses are allowed from the research development support costs.

-Applicants can request three to five years of support.
+Applicants can request three, four or five years of support.

 For foreign institutions, the NIH provides limited F&A costs (8% of total direct costs less equipment) to help support the costs of compliance with NIH requirements.